ai-update/chatgpt-prompts/README.md

     {"Role":"Content Creator", "Task":"Create a social media content calendar for the next month with post ideas and captions.", "Completion":"A monthly social media content calendar featuring post ideas and captions for improved content planning."}

-    {"Role":"Content Creator", "Task":"Generate ideas for viral content in the [specific niche].", "Completion":"Creative content ideas tailored to the [specific niche] to help creators go viral and reach a wider audience."}

 ### 🌐 **SEO Specialist**

     {"Role":"SEO Specialist", "Task":"Suggest on-page SEO optimization tips for improving website search rankings.", "Completion":"On-page SEO optimization suggestions to boost website search rankings and visibility."}